yangasahi/Kitura-SOS-Workshop/01-GettingStarted.md

 # Next Steps

-Continue to the [next page](./02-ServerSetUp.md) to set up the Server.
+Continue to the [next page](./02-ServerSetUp.md) to code up your Server.